spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

 # Scenario - Gateway Cluster Provisioning Stalled or Failed

-The installation of a gateway cluster may encounter errors or get stuck in the provisioning state due to several reasons, such as a lack of infrastructure resources, unavailable IP addresses, or the inability to perform a Network Time Protocol (NTP) sync.
+The installation of a gateway cluster may encounter errors or get stuck in the provisioning state due to such reasons as a lack of infrastructure resources, unavailable IP addresses, or the inability to perform a Network Time Protocol (NTP) sync.

 While these are the most common errors, some other issues might be related to the underlying VMware environment.